QubesOS/qubes-doc/basics_user/user-faq.md

 ### My keyboard layout settings are not behaving correctly.
 What should I do?

+The best approach is to choose the right keyboard layout during the installation process.
+But if you want to change things afterwards, you can try this workaround.

-In `Q` → `System Tools` → `Keyboard` → `Layout`, leave the checkbox `Use system defaults` checked.
+Assuming XFCE desktop: in `Q` → `System Tools` → `Keyboard` → `Layout`, leave the checkbox "`Use system defaults`" checked.
 Do not customize the keyboard layout here.

 Set the system-wide layout and options for `xorg` with the `localectl` command in `dom0`.
 You can use `localectl --help` as a starting point.

 Example: `localectl set-x11-keymap us dell ,qwerty compose:caps`.

 This generates the appropriate configuration in `/etc/X11/xorg.conf.d/00-keyboard.conf`.
+This file is auto-generated.
+Do not edit it by hand, unless you know what you are doing.

 Restarting `xorg` is required.
-The easy way is to reboot the system.
+The most straightforward way is to reboot the system.

 More information in [this discussion](https://groups.google.com/d/topic/qubes-devel/d8ZQ_62asKI/discussion) and [this issue](https://github.com/QubesOS/qubes-issues/issues/1396).